Long Range Planning

-The six-year CIP is updated every year to reflect the most current program information and funding projections.
+The six-year CIP is updated every other year to reflect the most current program information and funding projections.
 The City uses an array of funding sources to pay for capital projects.
 The CIP lays out multi-year funding needs, and identifies related capital projects.
 The CIP allows other public entities, such as Lancaster County and the Lower Platte South NRD to make improvement plans with more predictability, as well as aiding in infrastructure coordination.
 Capital improvements may have one or multiple sources of funding, which involve funding from the private sector, city, state or federal sources.
 City funds are primarily from property and sales taxes.

 The Planning Commission Review draft of the City's six-year Capital Improvement Program is released in March of each CIP year.
 Following the Commission's public hearing on the draft, the document is then issued by the Mayor to the Lincoln City Council.
 The Lincoln City Council holds a public hearing in August on the City's capital and operating budgets.
 Final approval of both budgets is usually near the end of August.